-Epic Games enabled Fortnite’s split-screen capability all the way back in 2019, allowing players on consoles to jump into the game together on the same system and screen.
+If you’re looking to find out how to play split-screen in Fortnite, we’ve got all the information you need on how to jump into the game together on the same system and screen.

-Dropping back in Fortnite’s huge Chapter 2 revamp, it marked the first time that the game featured something like this, and it’s arguably one of the biggest changes to come in Fortnite Chapter 2 thus far.
+Dropping back in Fortnite’s huge Chapter 2 revamp, the addition of split-screen marked the first time that the game featured something like this, and it’s arguably one of the biggest changes to the way the Battle Royale can be played, alongside the newly added movement mechanics in Chapter 3 Season 2.

 With the feature, players can drop into Fortnite at home together at the same time, with each player’s POV appearing on one half of the screen.
-However, many are unaware that the feature even exists, so we’ve put together a handy guide to help you get started.
+However, many are unaware that this feature even exists in the game, so we’ve put together a handy guide to help you get started.

 Follow these steps to enable the feature within your game: